-When you hold one of these buttons you'll see the labels 'Plug User x' appear in each slot.
-Pipeline plugs are assigned by default.
-In the Macro Organiser as before, click to edit the 'Plug User x' macro of choice then double-click the command entry in the right-hand side panel - a dialogue will appear for selecting plugins/FX chains and pre-loading presets.
+When you hold one of these buttons you'll see the labels 'Plug User x' appear in each slot. in the Macro Organiser as before, click to edit the 'Plug User x' macro of choice then double-click the command entry in the right-hand side panel - a dialogue will appear for selecting plugins/FX chains and pre-loading presets.

-Note: Insert triggers using the 'Plugin button' are not available on the main unit, to avoid control conflicts when in Plugin mode.
+Note: Insert triggers using the 'Plugin button' are not available on the main unit, to avoid conflicts when in Plugin mode.
+Once a plugin or chain is assigned, you can insert it directly on any selected channels using the Modifier+Encoder Button combinations.